Easy Rhubarb Bars

 The bars are really crumbly.
 What did I do wrong?

 Nothing!
-These oat slices are definitely on the more crumbly side when they’re warm, almost like a crumble or crispy.
+These oat slices are on the more crumbly side when they’re warm, almost like a crumble or crisp.
 Feel free to eat when still warm, but they’re better eaten with a bowl and spoon.
-Yum!
+If you let them cool completely, or even chill them in the fridge, they’ll hold together better.
+I like them both ways!

 Want to save this recipe?